Privacy

 Remove the magnetic writing and reading head(s).

 The round disc contains your data and as such, must be destroyed.
-Exactly how you go about doing this is up to you, however, it's a good idea to wear safety gloves and goggles so that no jagged shards cause any injuries.
+Exactly how you go about doing this is up to you, however, it's a good idea to wear safety gloves and goggles to prevent injury from any debris.

 Conclusion

-Emptying your Recycle Bin or formatting your hard drive aren't foolproof methods to make files and data permanently irretrievable.
-The good news is that with just a bit more effort and special software (most of which are free), you can safely, quickly, and properly wipe nearly any hard drive.
+Emptying your recycle bin or formatting your hard drive aren't foolproof methods to permanently delete files and data.
+The good news is that with just a bit more effort and special software (most of which is free), you can safely, quickly, and properly wipe just about any hard drive.
 Should digitally wiping your hard drive not be enough, there's always the option to make it physically unusable.

 FAQs

-Yes, however, neither emptying your Recycle Bin for individual files nor formatting your hard drive are thorough enough to guarantee permanent deletion of all data.
-For that reason, specialized software has been developed that is capable of doing so.
-If all else fails, there's still the option to physically destroy the hard drive in question.
+Yes, however, neither emptying your recycle bin nor formatting your hard drive is thorough enough to guarantee the permanent deletion of all data.
+There is specialized software that is capable of doing so.
+If all else fails, you can physically destroy the hard drive in question.

 This depends on what type of hard drive you have.
 HDDs can be wiped with relative ease using tools such as CCleaner or DBAN.
 For SSDs or SSHDs, you'll need to rely on firmware, ATA commands, or Parted Magic.
 Alternatively, you can remove the individual disks from your hard drive and physically destroy them.

-So long as you select "Secure File Deletion" (under Settings), CCleaner securely removes files from your hard drive with an absolute minimum of fuss.
+So long as you select "Secure File Deletion" (under Settings), CCleaner safely removes files from your hard drive with an absolute minimum of fuss.

 Theoretically, even files ostensibly deleted with the help of software like CCleaner can be recovered.
 With that said, such recovery would require an inordinate amount of effort, and even then, yield poor results.